 Most Recent Sound Designs:

-Death of a Salesman (Young Vic); All My Sons (Old Vic); Downstate (Steppenwolf Chicago and The National theatre): Fiddler On The Roof (Chichester Festival Theatre); Mother Courage (Royal Exchange Theatre); A Woman of No Importance (Vaudeville); and Coriolanus, Julius Caesar, Antony And Cleopatra, King John (RSC).
+Richard II (The Bridge); Cat on a Hot Tin Roof (Almeida); Ben & Imo (RSC transferring to Orange Tree) and The Enfield Haunting (Ambassadors).
+Life of Pi (Sheffield Crucible, Wyndhams and Broadway - winning Carolyn an Olivier nomination and a Tony Award); Mr Gum and The Dancing Bear and The Welkin (National Theatre); Blank (Donmar Warehouse); Death of a Salesman (Young Vic); All My Sons (Old Vic); Downstate (Steppenwolf Chicago and The National theatre): Fiddler On The Roof (Chichester Festival Theatre); Mother Courage (Royal Exchange Theatre); A Woman of No Importance (Vaudeville); and Coriolanus, Julius Caesar, Antony And Cleopatra, King John (RSC).

 Further Designs: